nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 #### `use-sentry`

-Allow sharing error reports when something unusual happen.
+Allow sharing error reports when something unusual happens.</br>
-This parameter is critical for the product's health and we will thank you to not turn it off.
+This parameter is critical for the product's health, please do not turn it off.

-- Default value (bool): True
+- Default value (bool): `True`
 - Version added: 4.1.0

 ## Behaviors

-The application can be tweaked using on-demand on/off options via the `behavior` parameter.
+The application can be tweaked using on-demand on/off options via the `behavior` parameter.</br>
 As this is targeting server actions, this parameter cannot be set via the local configuration file but only via the server configuration one.

 Available behaviors: